 - Brake levers and calipers- Any style of brakes is fine.
 Most old mountain bikes have cantilever brakes.
 Make sure they operate smoothly.

 - Crankset- Most old mountain bikes have 3 chainrings.
 Inspect the teeth to make sure that they aren’t too worn or bent.
 Cranksets are fairly expensive so make sure that yours is in good condition.
+For more info, check out my guide to 1x vs 2x drivetrains.

 Chances are, something will need to be repaired or replaced.
 Many of these old bikes have either been sitting around for many years or were heavily used.